You are here:Home/Veterans Affairs Aid and Attendance Benefits

 ($2,169 per month)

 Up to $34,837

 ($1,176 per month)

 UNREIMBURSED MEDICAL EXPENSES

 A portion of unreimbursed medical expenses paid by claimants may reduce the countable income.

-Unreimbursed medical expenses include: cost of a long term care institution or assisted living, health related insurance premiums (including Medicare premiums), diabetic supplies, private caregivers, incontinence supplies, prescriptions and dialysis not covered by any other health plan.
+Unreimbursed medical expenses include: cost of a long term care institution or assisted living, health related insurance premiums (including Medicare premiums), diabetic supplies, private caregivers, incontinence supplies, medical alert devices, prescriptions and dialysis not covered by any other health plan.
 Only the portion of the unreimbursed medical expenses that exceed 5% of the basic pension MAPR may be deducted(see above chart for this amount).